Sawiq/pykpc/README.md

 This simple program controlls Knaurer Azura Pumps over serial port.
 There is an additional possibility to get signal from injector with an arduino board.

-Main goal for this project was to have a possibility to conduct experiments in a custom-made equipment.
+Main goal for this project was to have a possibility to conduct experiments on a custom-made equipment.

 For now program is not internationalised and written in polish, howewer, I will